gazhayes/socialarchitecture.science/the-c4-line-by-line.md

 The C4, along with this breakdown of it, was created (primarily) by the late Pieter Hintjens.
 If the C4 interests you it's a very good idea to check out Pieter's blog and watch his videos to get a deep understanding of his research into this field.
 Here's a good one to start with: [How Conway's law is eating your job](https://www.youtube.com/watch?v=7HECD3eLoVo).

-The text on this page is Copyright (c) 2007-2014 iMatix Corporation and Contributors, 2017-2018 Blockrazor and Contributors and is released under [CC-BY-SA-4](https://creativecommons.org/licenses/by/4.0/)
+The text on this page is Copyright (c) 2007-2014 iMatix Corporation and Contributors, 2015-2018 Gareth Hayes, 2017-2018 Blockrazor and Contributors, 2018 Emurgo Hong Kong, and is released under [CC-BY-SA-4](https://creativecommons.org/licenses/by/4.0/)

-This breakdown and description of the C4 is an excerpt from [chapter 6 of _ØMQ - The Guide_](http://zguide.zeromq.org/page:all#The-ZeroMQ-Process-C), which is maintained at [booksbyus/zguide on github](https://github.com/booksbyus/zguide/blob/master/chapter6.txt).